katpyeon/mcp_dynamodb_scan/README.md

 # DynamoDB Scanner

 [![smithery badge](https://smithery.ai/badge/@katpyeon/mcp_dynamodb_scan)](https://smithery.ai/server/@katpyeon/mcp_dynamodb_scan)

-> ## ⚠️ 주요 주의사항
+> ## ⚠️ Important Notice
 >
-> - DynamoDB Scan 작업은 전체 테이블 데이터를 탐색하므로 상당한 비용이 발생함
+> - DynamoDB Scan operation scans the entire table, which can incur significant costs.
-> - 결과 최대 크기가 1MB로 제한되어 있어 필요한 모든 데이터를 얻기 위해서는 페이지네이션으로 추가 검색 필요
+> - The maximum result size is limited to 1MB, so you may need to use pagination to retrieve all desired data.
-> - 이 도구는 테스트 용도로만 사용 권장
+> - This tool is recommended for testing purposes only.
-> - 프로덕션 환경에서는 본인의 데이터 접근 패턴에 맞게 Query 기능으로 재구현하는 것이 효율적
+> - For production, it is more efficient to implement Query operations tailored to your data access patterns.
-> - 대규모 데이터 스캔 시 DynamoDB 처리량(RCU) 소비에 주의
+> - Be aware of DynamoDB read capacity (RCU) consumption when scanning large datasets.

-DynamoDB Scanner는 AWS DynamoDB 테이블을 스캔하고 필터링할 수 있는 간편한 도구입니다.
-[FastMCP](https://github.com/michaelcurtis/fastmcp) 프레임워크를 기반으로 하며, AWS 콘솔과 유사한 방식으로 DynamoDB 테이블의 데이터를 탐색하고 필터링할 수 있습니다.
+DynamoDB Scanner is a simple tool for scanning and filtering AWS DynamoDB tables.
+It is based on the [FastMCP](https://github.com/michaelcurtis/fastmcp) framework and provides an experience similar to the AWS Console for exploring and filtering DynamoDB table data.

-## 주요 기능
+## Features

-- DynamoDB 테이블 스캔 (전체 또는 필터링)
+- Scan DynamoDB tables (full or filtered)
-- 테이블 스키마 정보 확인
+- View table schema information
-- 페이지네이션 지원
+- Pagination support
-- AWS 콘솔과 유사한 사용자 경험
+- User experience similar to AWS Console

-## 설치 및 설정
+## Installation & Setup

 ### Installing via Smithery